Talking Dateline: True Crime, True Impact

 I think we all have a few.

-We think the jury got it wrong, but we won't tell you.
+We think the jury got it wrong, but we won't tell you that.

 Yeah, well, I found that you don't come out and say it.
 But we're feeling it at home, and we're feeling you feel it, too.

-You lay it all out, and then people can see for themselves what they ought to say.
-There are cases in which I think I'm not sure what happened, but I couldn't have voted a convict on this.
+You lay it all out, and then people can see for themselves what they should say.
+There are cases in which I think, I'm not sure what happened, but I couldn't have voted a convict on this.

 But those are rare.
 Usually, I mean, look, prosecutors, by the time they go into a courtroom,